jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 8: Setup the bootloader

-To actually boot the system, you’ll need a boot loader.
+To actually boot the system, you'll need a boot loader.
 This will install and setup [Grub](https://www.gnu.org/software/grub/) to be your bootloader using [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).

 ```